-For information about the application process and eligibility requirements for specific buildings please refer to the Department of Housing Preservation and Development (HPD) website.
+For information about the application process and eligibility requirements for specific buildings, please refer to the Department of Housing Preservation and Development (HPD) website.

 Qualified applicants for specific apartments must fall within the annual income range assigned to that apartment.
 HPD does not rent apartments.
-Instead, the agency collaborates with real estate professionals and community-based organizations who market apartments.
+Instead, the agency collaborates with real estate professionals and community-based organizations that market apartments.
 HPD requires that City-subsidized developments comply with HPD’s Open Lottery System for initial marketing to ensure the fair and equitable distribution of housing to eligible applicants.